 The From Your Computer option is a convenient way to do a one-time ingestion so you can quickly get started with your data.
-It should not be relied upon as part of a regular ingestion workflow unless the server is configured to store uploaded files on the shared File Store.
-For more information, see Setting the Default Base File Store Path for File Uploads in the Administration Guide.
-Data source files that are routinely updated and re-ingested should be hosted on a configured File Store.
+It should not be relied upon as part of a regular onboarding workflow unless the server is configured to store uploaded files on the shared file store as described in Setting the Default Base File Store Path for File Uploads in the Administration Guide.
+Data source files that are routinely updated and re-ingested should be hosted on a shared file store.

-a.
 As a best practice, check the upload location that is listed in the Upload To field by hovering your pointer over the value to view the tooltip.
 Make sure the upload location is a directory on the shared file store and not in the server installation path.
 If the file is not uploaded to the shared file store it is not accessible by applications like AnzoGraph.
 In addition, other users cannot create graphmarts from the data source because they typically do not have access to the file location.